 “S4” contains the most formulated chicken protein at 1.5% and it required the most effort to cut.

 How does functional poultry protein make a meat product so toothsome?
 FPP C and FPP T bind the meat matrix together and that’s what provides structure, yet also holds onto water and includes collagen so the eater still gets a juicy bite every time.
 Learn more about the texture-enhancing benefits of poultry protein here.

 Test the FPP C and FPP T protein by yourself; request a sample

 Adding functional chicken protein or functional turkey protein to your poultry product formulation enhances both production of the end product and also quality.
 Learn more about how QBind FPP C and QBind FPP T can elevate your poultry products here.

-Would you like to request a sample and test these proteins?
-You can fill out a request here and a product specialist from Sonac will arrange for a sample to be sent.
+Then, request a sample and test these proteins in your poultry product.
+You can fill out a request here, and a product specialist from Sonac will arrange for samples to be sent.